Sailing the Baltic Sea to Denmark

 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

 Join Eye of the Wind for a tall ship sailing holiday exploring the Danish archipelago of South Funen and the Baltic sea.
-Perfect for those wanting to soak up the Scandinavian coastline for a tall ship taster experience.
+Perfect for those wanting to soak up the Scandinavian coastline and Baltic Sea for a tall ship taster experience.

-This trip is a great way to get a taste of seafaring adventure: at this time of the year, only low waves and moderate wind speeds are to be expected in the area of the Western Baltic Sea.
-We guarantee plenty of fresh sea air, on-board comfort, delicious food from our excellent onboard kitchen, genuine traditional seamanship and the typical Danish tranquillity onshore in Copenhagen.
+This sailing voyage is a great way to get a taste of exploring the Baltic sea at this time of the year.
+Low waves and moderate wind speeds are to be expected iso think plenty of fresh sea air, on-board comfort, delicious food from the excellent onboard kitchen mixed with genuine, traditional seamanship.

 Our crew will welcome you aboard in Holtenau, situated on the western shore of the Kiel Fjord.
 After a welcome drink and dinner in the deck lounge, you will have the opportunity to observe the lively coming and going at the locks of the Kiel Canal.
 From small sports yachts to ocean liners, vessels of all kinds and sizes can be seen passing by around the clock on the world’s busiest artificial waterway.
 On the walk to the small Holtenau lighthouse, you will get a taste of the nostalgic harbour atmosphere – numerous old cargo ships and schooners are often anchored on the quay at dusk.